davidalantodd/springboot-blog-rest-api/README.md

 * updating Comment
 * deleting Comment

+Users can also manage categories to group blog posts by
+* creating a Category
+* getting Category(/ies)
+* updating Category
+* deleting Category

 Additional features:
 * Posts and Comments are stored in a MySQL database, and the ModelMapper library was implemented to convert JPA entities to and from DTOs
 * Field validation on create/update Post endpoints and update Comment endpoint using Hibernate Validator
 * Basic Auth implemented via Spring Security
+* JWT Authentication implemented via Spring Security
 * Database Authentication implemented for users with role-based resource access (user vs. admin)
-* JWT Authentication implemented via Spring Security
+* Get endpoints are accessible by all users, but Post/Put/Delete endpoints are only accessible to admin users

 Technologies used:
 * Java